google-deepmind/dm_env_rpc/docs/v1/reference.md

 The `world_name` specifies which world to join.
 Only one world may be joined at a time per client connection.
 If an agent wants to join multiple worlds at the same time, or join the same world as multiple agents, it will have to manage each over a different connection.
+As such, a server should return an error if a client attempts to join a world when already joined to one.

 #### Specs